hameddavodi/Titanic-Project/Bootstrap Method.md

 ```
 array([ 9.57324432, 10.49708713])

-and we can plot the bootstrap means with:
+And we can plot the bootstrap means with:
 ```python
 sns.displot(bootstrap_means)
 ```